Peter Lamelas: United States ambassador to Argentina (2025–present)

 During his confirmation hearing in July 2025, Lamelas explained that his objectives were to make Argentina a “partner of choice” for the United States.
 In the context of the rivalry between Argentina and the United Kingdom over control of the Falkland Islands, he reiterated the “neutrality” of the United States on this issue.
 Lamelas confirmed his intention to combat the influence of certain countries in Argentina, such as China and Venezuela.
 He also announced his support for the judicial proceedings against former President Cristina Fernández de Kirchner.
-The Chinese Embassy in Argentina criticized his remarks, saying they were “plagued with ideological prejudice and Cold War mentality.”
-Regarding his statements about former President Kirchner, Buenos Aires Governor Axel Kicillof said they “evoke the darkest eras of U.S. interference in the democratic life of our region.”

 On September 18, 2025, Lamelas was confirmed by the Senate.
 He presented his credentials to President Javier Milei on November 4, 2025.

-Personal beliefs and advocacy

-Lamelas has been vocal about his views on socialism and governance, shaped by his experiences as a Cuban refugee.
-He has described socialism as "inefficient, cruel, and deceitful," emphasizing the importance of economic freedom and limited government for national development.
-Lamelas has drawn parallels between Trump and Milei, praising their commitment to streamlined governance and economic growth.